subratcall/msdataworkshop/README.md

         - or, if the service has been modified to use NodePort instead of LoadBalancer...
             - `kubectl port-forward [frontend pod] -n msdataworkshop 8080:8080`
             - and access http://localhost:8080
+   - Run `cd $MSDATAWORKSHOP_LOCATION ; ./build.sh ` to build and push all of the rest of the microservices
+   - Mark all of the images as public in OCIR via Cloud Shell as done with the frontend image

 Task 5 (Setup OCI Open Service Broker)
    - `cd atpaqadmin`